bruno-lang/bruno-lang.github.io/learn/index.md

 			Uranus  ('8.686e+25kg, '2.5559e7m),
 			Neptune ('1.024e+26kg, '2.4746e7m);
 		}

+All the `Planet`s in our solar system are given as a set of possible values with their `weight` and `radius`.

 ### Literals
 There are three types of value literals; the mostly used conceptual value